It Could Definitely Happen Here

 This is not some ancient history.
 There are a lot of people voting in this election who remember disenfranchisement and state-enforced racial segregation all too well as the defining features of their own youth.
 Nor was American authoritarianism ever just a regional issue, it was never confined to “just” the South.
 Slave-holding elites exerted a dominating influence over the Republic before the Civil War, and Southern segregationists were immensely powerful in national politics until the 1960s.
 Moreover, there is a strong domestic tradition of white nationalist, white supremacist extremism across the country.
 The Ku Klux Klan was very much a national organization in the 1920s; because of Trump’s bizarro extremist rally at Madison Square Garden, a lot of people rightfully brought up the fact that 20,000 people attended a Nazi rally at the exact same place in February 1939; in the 1960s, George Wallace quickly realized that his fight against racial equality resonated with white voters far beyond the South; and a well-established far-right grassroots activism has shaped political culture on the ground across post-war America.

-Despite all of that, highly educated people with massive platforms like Shadi Hamid, who get to shape the political discourse from his influential position as opinion columnist and member of the Washington Post’s editorial board, will relentlessly mock anyone who suggests that maybe the threat of extremism and authoritarianism is real, that perhaps it could actually happen here.
+Despite all of that, highly educated people with massive platforms like Shadi Hamid, who gets to shape the political discourse from his influential position as opinion columnist and member of the Washington Post’s editorial board, will relentlessly mock anyone who suggests that maybe the threat of extremism and authoritarianism is real, that perhaps it could actually happen here.
 Nah, according to Hamid, that’s all just hysteria, a “moral panic,” as he said after the 2022 midterms.
 Even now, in his latest column, Hamid dismisses the idea that this could actually be a historically important election and offers this as advice: “no one should cry about an election.
 The worst thing about elections is losing, but the best thing about losing is that you live to fight another day – in the next election.”

 Hamid’s casually ignorant confidence is built on the idea that because of the nation’s supposedly glorious, centuries-long democratic tradition, it is simply definitionally impossible for authoritarianism to succeed in America.
 Just days before the 2020 election, he opined: “As an empirical matter, an old, consolidated democracy has never turned into an autocracy, excepting cases of foreign war or occupation.
 There’s a reason for that.
 It, quite literally, doesn’t happen.”